cjlucas/rtorrent-python/README.markdown

 ------------------
 The xmlrpc interface to rTorrent is extremely unintuitive and has very little documentation, this project aims to make interfacing with rTorrent much easier.

 NOTE: This project is considered beta, so expect the API to change.
-All API changes will be noted in the CHANGELOG.
+API changes will be noted in the changelog.

 REQUIREMENTS
 ------------